Home » Safety Measures

 Faculty of Medicine, Toho University

-Certified orthopaedic surgeon who received the medical degree from Toho University School of Medicine.
-The main specialities are Knee osteoarthritis with Around the Knee Osteotomy and Total Knee Arthroplasty and Sports medicine with Arthroscopy.
+A certified orthopedic surgeon who received a medical degree from Toho University School of Medicine.
+The main specialties are Knee osteoarthritis with Knee Osteotomy and Total Knee Arthroplasty and Sports medicine with Arthroscopy.

-Practiced Judo in junior and high school (second dan black belt) and played a running back at the American football team in the university.
+Practiced Judo in junior and high school (second dan black belt) and played a running back on the American football team at the university.

 Father of two boys who are in Samurai and Junior Samurai respectively.